AI at Work: How AI Is Changing Professional Judgment and Burnout Risk

 Partially automated or ambiguous tasks concentrate responsibility on those most capable.
 Professionals often absorb coordination, oversight, and complex decision-making that no longer aligns with formal roles.

 This concentration of responsibility is a core driver of structural strain, affecting capacity, focus, and long-term sustainability.
-Organizational research indicates that invisible accumulation of responsibility is a primary contributor to cognitive stress in high-demand roles.
+In high-demand roles, responsibility that accumulates without being clearly recognized can become a significant source of strain.
 Professionals who fail to recognize this risk overextension, even when measurable output remains high.

 Implications for Professional Identity